 Even the name of this cocktail evokes sensuality…and maybe a sense of danger.
-But we think the presentation is really what takes this hibiscus martini over the top.
+But I think the presentation is really what takes this hibiscus martini over the top.
 A cherry-stuffed, marinated hibiscus flower serves as a garnish.
 If you didn’t know hibiscus flowers were edible, prepare to be delighted!

 Learn more about what makes hibiscus such a potent symbol of sensuality.
 And how this flower’s nutrition can boost your love life.
 It is a cocktail tribute to history’s greatest lust story.

 This hibiscus vodka cocktail was invented by an Australian gourmet food company called Wild Hibiscus with a surprising specialty.
 Their entire line is built around hibiscus products.
-And they knew a website like ours, focused on romance and aphrodisiac foods, would be easily sucked in to the deliciously sensual power of their gourmet products.
+And they knew a website like ours, focused on romance and aphrodisiac foods, would be easily sucked into the deliciously sensual power of their gourmet products.

 It’s true.
 We’re suckers for a gourmet foods company with a sensual focus.